 It is common for a car to suffer normal wear and tear consistent with its age.
 To arrive at the exact value, it is necessary to check the car’s engine condition, gear smoothness, clutch, braking system, steering ease, tyre tread, etc. Based on the wear and tear suffered by these systems, you can get a fair assessment of your car’s condition.
 Also, make sure that there is no unnecessary noise coming from the car.
 If you don’t have any expertise in assessing these systems, you can bring in an expert to check the car and provide a fair assessment report.

-It goes without saying that the number of kilometers driven is inversely proportional to the value of a car.
-In order words, the higher the number of kilometers in your car’s odometer, the lower its valuation.
-The general thinking here is that a car can be driven for a certain number of kilometers before it starts causing frequent troubles.
-Most people in Indian metros drive around 10 thousand to 15 thousand kilometers per year.
+It goes without saying that the number of kilometres driven is inversely proportional to the value of a car.
+In order words, the higher the number of kilometres in your car’s odometer, the lower its valuation.
+The general thinking here is that a car can be driven for a certain number of kilometres before it starts causing frequent troubles.
+Most people in Indian metros drive around 10 thousand to 15 thousand kilometres per year.
 If the yearly average is much higher than this, the valuation is likely to be less.

-Most car owners try to sell their cars before they reach the 1 lakh kilometers mark.
-Cars that have more than 1 lakh kilometers in the odometer reading are likely to have very low resale value even if they are well maintained.
-This is because many people have a psychological barrier in choosing a car with over 1 lakh kilometers.
+Most car owners try to sell their cars before they reach the 1 lakh kilometres mark.
+Cars that have more than 1 lakh kilometres in the odometer reading are likely to have very low resale value even if they are well maintained.
+This is because many people have a psychological barrier in choosing a car with over 1 lakh kilometres.
 Odometer reading is one of the most crucial factors in valuing your car.
 During a car valuation process, you must take this into consideration.

 Year of Purchase